Skip to main content

 Following the objective established in LOMLOE on the universalization of schooling for children between the ages of 0 to 2 years, the financing programme for the creation of places in public institutions in the first cycle of early childhood education will continue during the 2023/24 school year with a financial envelope of more than 200 million euros.

 This gradual process of increasing public places in early childhood education is already showing in educational statistics.
 The number of children aged 0 to 3 years enrolled in schools has increased by 6.8% in the 2022/23 school year compared to the previous year (29,919 more schoolchildren).
 With this, the schooling rate in the first cycle of early childhood education, considered key for equity in the educational system, reaches 45.6%, its highest level since data exists.
-The statistics '2022-2023 data progress”, issued by the Ministry of Education and Vocational Training, with data from the autonomous communities, show this increase.
+The statistics '2022-2023 data progress”, issued by the Ministry of Education, Vocational Training and Sports, with data from the autonomous communities, show this increase.

 Reform of the degree plan of the Bachelor's degree in Early Childhood Education